duyfken/thunar-custom-actions/README.md

 This is a list of possible Thunar Custom Actions, using established programs.

 They are examples and you may not need all of them or may need to tweak them for your distribution.
+APT for DNF, Mousepad for xed, GTKHash for sha1sum... you get the drift, adjust accordingly.

-Drop the [uca.xml](https://github.com/duyfken/thunar-custom-actions/blob/main/uca.xml) file into `~/.config/Thunar/`, or grab an action segment and drop it in your `~/.config/Thunar/uca.xml` to activate them on your system.
+Drop the [uca.xml](https://github.com/duyfken/thunar-custom-actions/blob/main/uca.xml) file into `~/.config/Thunar/`, or grab an action segment and drop it in your pre-existing `~/.config/Thunar/uca.xml` to activate them on your system.

-Most actions are specific to certain files/folders etc. in the [uca.xml](https://github.com/duyfken/thunar-custom-actions/blob/main/uca.xml) but that info. is not visible below.
+Most actions are specific to certain filetypes or folders etc. in the [uca.xml](https://github.com/duyfken/thunar-custom-actions/blob/main/uca.xml) but that info. is not visible below.

 | Action  | Command | Description
 | ------------- | ------------- | ------------- |